The Northern Tenerife Christmas holidays are leading, not only at the Monasterio.

 where and when you please.

-Otherwise, a better situation may be in Santa Cruz by its main town square Plaza de Espana or in the old quarters of the Tenerife capital of yore La Laguna due to the Tranvia route.
-Of course, getting around on foot is easy in the hubs of Puerto de la Cruz or Orotava.
-There, hotels, private holiday homes, restaurants and Christmas- as well as New Year entertainment are often in walking distance and on level ground.
+Of course, getting around on foot is easy in the hubs of Puerto de la Cruz or in La Orotava.
+There, hotels, private holiday homes, restaurants and Christmas- as well as New Year entertainment are often in short walking distance and on level ground.

 Besides, taxis with foreign drivers who have no family obligations are more frequent in touristic resorts in Tenerife South.A weather forecast to warn about road closure by Mount Teide